Product lifecycle: Phases of product lifecycle and corresponding technologies

 Many software solutions have been developed to organize and integrate the different phases of a product's lifecycle.
-PLM should not be seen as a single software product but as a collection of software tools and working methods integrated together to address either single stages of the lifecycle or connect different tasks or manage the whole process.
-Some software providers cover the whole PLM range while others have a single niche application.
+PLM should not be considered as a single software product, but as a collection of software tools and working methods integrated to address single stages of the lifecycle, connect different tasks, or manage the whole process.
+Some software providers cover the whole PLM range, while others have a single niche application.
 Some applications can span many fields of PLM with different modules within the same data model.
 An overview of the fields within PLM is covered here.
-The simple classifications do not always fit exactly; many areas overlap and many software products cover more than one area or do not fit easily into one category.
-It should also not be forgotten that one of the main goals of PLM is to collect knowledge that can be reused for other projects and to coordinate the simultaneous concurrent development of many products.
+The simple classifications do not always fit exactly; many areas overlap, and many software products cover more than one area or do not fit easily into one category.

+One of the main goals of PLM is to collect knowledge that can be reused for other projects and to coordinate the simultaneous concurrent development of many products.
 It is about business processes, people, and methods as much as software application solutions.
-Although PLM is mainly associated with engineering tasks it also involves marketing activities such as product portfolio management (PPM), particularly with regard to new product development (NPD).
-There are several life-cycle models in each industry to consider, but most are rather similar.
-What follows below is one possible life-cycle model; while it emphasizes hardware-oriented products, similar phases would describe any form of product or service, including non-technical or software-based products:
+Although PLM is mainly associated with engineering tasks, it also involves marketing activities such as product portfolio management (PPM), particularly concerning new product development (NPD).
+Each industry has several life-cycle models to consider, but most are relatively similar.

+Below is one possible life-cycle model; while it emphasizes hardware-oriented products, similar phases would describe any form of product or service, including non-technical or software-based products:

 Phase 1: Conceive

 Imagine, specify, plan, innovate

 The first stage is the definition of the product requirements based on customer, company, market, and regulatory bodies' viewpoints.
 From this specification, the product's major technical parameters can be defined.

-In parallel, the initial concept design work is performed defining the aesthetics of the product together with its main functional aspects.
+In parallel, the initial concept design work is performed, defining the aesthetics of the product together with its main functional aspects.
 Many different media are used for these processes, from pencil and paper to clay models to 3D CAID computer-aided industrial design software.

-In some concepts, the investment of resources into research or analysis-of-options may be included in the conception phase – e.g. bringing the technology to a level of maturity sufficient to move to the next phase.
+In some concepts, the investment of resources into research or analysis of options may be included in the conception phase – e.g., bringing the technology to a level of maturity sufficient to move to the next phase.
 However, life-cycle engineering is iterative.
-It is always possible that something doesn't work well in any phase enough to back up into a prior phase – perhaps all the way back to conception or research.
+It is always possible that something does not work well in any phase enough to back up into a prior phase – perhaps back to conception or research.
 There are many examples to draw from.

-In New Product Development process, this phase collects and evaluates also market risks and technical risks by measuring KPI and scoring model.
+The new product development process phase collects and evaluates market and technical risks by measuring the KPI and scoring model.